MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 Microsoft highly recommends that admins who want more control or a more gradual rollout of new Teams take advantage of these tools and functionality to begin slowly transitioning their users to new Teams now.
 Policies can be targeted to individual users, groups of users, or your entire tenant to give you flexibility to release to users group by group while monitoring progress and feedback.

-### What admins will experience after April 01 2024
+### What admins will experience after April 01, 2024

 In the Teams admin center:

-- Microsoft-managed rollout: If you left the policy controls at their defaults, we'll continue rolling out new Teams as per the schedule previously outlined, with one update: We won't proceed with the uninstallation of the classic Teams client for 14 days.
+- Microsoft-managed rollout: If you left the policy controls at their defaults, we'll continue rolling out new Teams according to the previously outlined schedule, with one update: We won't proceed with the uninstallation of the classic Teams client for 14 days.
 - Admin-managed rollout: Admins can choose to control the new Teams rollout as outlined in [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md).
 These policies will no longer work at the start of April, apart from your VDI users, and the following changes will happen:
   - New Teams will become the default client.
 The toggle to return to classic Teams will still be available if needed.
   - In mid-May, new Teams will be installed, and the toggle to return to classic Teams will no longer be available.
 We'll attempt to uninstall classic Teams, currently after a period of 14 days.